SeventeenSierra/proposal-prepper/proposal-prepper-docs/governance/LICENSING.md

 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution requirements including DCO sign-off and CLA.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution requirements and standards.

 ## Commercial Licensing